Brain Tumour

 MORTALITY:

-In the United Kingdom 2019-2024 > 12.9% (Going Up)
+In the Europe 2020-2025 > 16.3% (Going Up).
+In the United Kingdom 2020-2025 > 12.9% (Going Up)

 With our NEW Innovative Treatment and Medication in Europe & United Kingdom 2020-2025 less that 1% (Just 0.6%) mortality rate was recorded.

-The % of "Unknown Recovery / Non-Recovery" went up (2018/23 was 15%, and 2019/2024 was to 16.1% mainly in both periods at the same age group 32-44 which we believe has increased due to usage of control drugs or drugs, heavily drinking and smoking.
+The % of "Unknown Recovery / Non-Recovery" went up: 2018/23 was 15%, and 2019/2024 was to 16.1% mainly in both periods at the same age group 32-44 which we believe has increased due to usage of control drugs or drugs, heavily drinking and smoking.
 This group is now monitored separately for the second time.

 There is an increase of mortality in Europe for 1.4% while in the UK mortality went up by 1.8%, yet again not hundred percent accurate data as hospitals around Europe and United Kingdom "escape" registration of the death to "push" death patient to different group as of course of the death.